Tonevanda/Compilers/proj/README.md

     }
 ```

-Witch is now used for 2 situations:
+Which is now used for 2 situations:
 - A binary operation on an assign:

 ```java